Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

   ![Group attributes](../../Assets/Screenshots/DataHub/Settings/AttributeGroups/GroupAttributes.png "[Group attributes]")

-2. Select the checkboxes of the attributes in the list, you want to remove from the selected attribute group.
+2. Select the checkboxes of the attributes you want to remove from the selected attribute group.
   The editing toolbar is displayed above the list.

 3. Click the ![Remove](../../Assets/Icons/Trash03.png "[Remove]") (Remove) button in the toolbar.